Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

 ![CreateWithProperties](./media/scrollbar_properties.PNG)

-## Create with Property
+## Create with property

-To create a scrollbar using property, follow these steps:
+To create a scroll bar using property, follow these steps:

-1. Create scrollbar using the default constructor:
+1. Create scroll bar using the default constructor:

     ```cs
     scrollBar = new ScrollBar();
     ```

-2. Set the scrollbar property:
+2. Set the scroll bar property:

     ```cs
     scrollBar.Position = new Position(50, 300);